globallightingdata/website/docs/geometry/types/parametric-wall-cuboid.md

 ![Wall Cuboid](/img/docs/geometry/parametric/wall-cuboid.webp)

 This type is a cube-Shaped luminaire that is attached to a wall.

-The Parameters Length, Width, and Height will determine the housing dimensions.
-Luminous Length, Width, and Height determine the size of the luminous surfaces.
-You can skew the housing by setting Top Length and Width.
+- The Parameters `Length`, `Width`, and `Height` will determine the housing dimensions.
+- `LuminousLength`, `LuminousWidth` and `LuminousHeight` determine the size of the luminous surfaces.
+- You can skew the housing by setting `TopLength` and `TopWidth`.
-You can define The Light output areas as Direct, Indirect, or Direct and Indirect.
+- You can define the light output areas trough `Type` as `Direct`, `Indirect`, or `DirectIndirect`.

 | Parameter      | Type |           Explanation            |
 | -------------- | :--: | :------------------------------: |